GaetanBenoitDev/metaMDBG/README.md

-metaMDBG is a lightweight assembler for long and accurate metagenomics reads.
+MetaMDBG is a lightweight assembler for long and accurate metagenomics reads.

 Developper: Gaëtan Benoit
 Contact: gaetanbenoitdev at gmail dot com